jeff4/bionotes.github.io/_comp/hmc.md

 ### JH Interlude: learning more about the show() function
 * From this [ChatGPT answer](https://chatgpt.com/share/6750e2fa-53b0-8013-abc9-b2f2bd82998c)
+* To execute any of the following examples commands in GHCi, just enter in the code surrounded by the  usual `:{`and `:}` and then, in the ghci cmd prompt, type "main".

 #### Example 1: show() and basic data types